X

 Why Is It Called Miranda Rights?

-They are named so after a landmark 1966 US Supreme Court decision, Miranda v.
+The Miranda Rights was named after a landmark 1966 US Supreme Court decision of Miranda v.
 Arizona, which established guidelines for how arrested persons need to be informed of their Constitutional rights.

 In the case itself it was found that Ernesto Miranda had not been told by police that he had the right to remain silent or the right to a lawyer.